lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 **New contract.** It stores the single FIFO queue of withdrawal request intentions and exposes the full queue surface:

-- **`addWithdrawalRequests`** — role-gated append; VEBO-7002 is the only expected role holder, adding decoded report records to the tail of the queue in report order.
+- **`addWithdrawalIntents`** — role-gated append; VEBO-7002 is the only expected role holder, adding decoded report records to the tail of the queue in report order.
-- **`processWithdrawalRequests`** — the permissionless Flow 2 handle: pops intentions from the head of the queue and executes each down the TWG → WithdrawalVault → EIP-7002 path, with the caller forwarding the per-request fee and naming a refund recipient for the unused remainder.
+- **`processWithdrawalIntents`** — the permissionless Flow 2 handle: pops intentions from the head of the queue and executes each down the TWG → WithdrawalVault → EIP-7002 path, with the caller forwarding the per-request fee and naming a refund recipient for the unused remainder.
-- **`unprocessedRequestsCount` / `getWithdrawalRequest`** — views that let permissionless executors and monitoring tools inspect the queue before processing it.
+- **`unprocessedIntentsCount` / `getWithdrawalIntent`** — views that let permissionless executors and monitoring tools inspect the queue before processing it.

 The queue offers no dismissal or reordering surface — requests execute strictly in submission order (see [Single FIFO queue](#single-fifo-queue)).